baiyecha404/NJUPT-CheckinSpider/README.md

 # NJUPT-CheckinSpider

-Auto checkin script based on headless chrome using puppeteer/chrome Just for self-practicing
+Auto health-checkin script based on headless chrome using puppeteer/chrome Just for self-practicing